-Beaton detected what some claimed is Jacqueline Bouvier Kennedy Onassis’s African heritage.
-That would make her the first black First Lady well before Michelle Obama moved into the White House.
+Beaton detected what some claim is Jacqueline Bouvier Kennedy Onassis’s African heritage.
+That would make her the first black First Lady — at least under the “one-drop rule” — well before Michelle Obama moved into the White House.

 Jackie was related to the van Salee family, according to the New York Genealogical and Historical Society.
 Anthony and Abraham van Salee were among the first settlers of New Amsterdam, renamed New York in 1664.
 Their father was Jan Janszoon, a Dutch pirate who converted to Islam and went native in North Africa.
-It is believed he fathered Anthony and Abraham with a mistress of mixed race.
+Historians believe he fathered Anthony and Abraham with a mistress of mixed race.

-Anthony van Salee came to New Amsterdam at 22 – perhaps the first Muslim in the New World – and became a prominent landholder and merchant.
+Anthony van Salee came to New Amsterdam at 22 – perhaps the first Muslim in the New World.
+He then found success as a prominent landholder and merchant.

-Anthony was a staunch defender of minorities.
-He was described as ‘tawny,’ ‘half-Moroccan,’ ‘a former black slave’ and ‘mulatto.’
+Anthony consequently defended minorities.
+Contemporaries described him as ‘tawny,’ ‘half-Moroccan,’ ‘a former black slave’ and ‘mulatto.’

-One of the van Salee descendants, John Van Salee De Grasse, was the first African-American to be formally educated as a doctor.
-He was admitted to the Medical Society of Massachusetts and served as surgeon for the 54th Massachusetts Volunteer Infantry Regiment during the Civil War.
+One of the van Salee descendants, John Van Salee De Grasse, received a formal education as a doctor.
+He then joined the Medical Society of Massachusetts and served as surgeon for the 54th Massachusetts Volunteer Infantry Regiment during the Civil War.

 How, exactly, Jacqueline Bouvier Kennedy Onassis was related to Anthony or Abraham van Salee is unclear, at least to the New England Historical Society.
 (Perhaps a genealogist can help us out.)

-Under the ‘one drop’ racial code, all she needed was one distant ancestor from sub-Saharan ancestor to be considered black.
+Under the ‘one drop’ racial code, all she needed was one distant ancestor from sub-Saharan Africa to be considered black.
+The code, first enacted as law in Tennessee in 1910, decreed that a person with one drop of black blood was to be considered black.

-Her father, John Vernou Bouvier, had such a swarthy complexion he was called ‘Black Jack.’
+Jackie’s father, John Vernou Bouvier, had such a swarthy complexion that people called him ‘Black Jack.’
 Jackie’s classmates at Miss Porter’s School asked her if he was really white.

-When she became First Lady, the Civil Rights movement was in full swing.
 President Kennedy supported (though somewhat tepidly) anti-discrimination laws.
-The New York Genealogical and Historical Society approached her with the hope of discussing her African ancestry.
+And so the New York Genealogical and Historical Society approached Jackie Kennedy hoping to discuss her African ancestry.
 Perhaps, they thought, it could help get a Civil Rights bill passed.
-Jackie Kennedy replied her van Salee ancestors were 'Jewish.'

-She wouldn’t be the first African-American to inhabit the White House as a member of the First Couple.
-The van Salees were also the ancestors of Warren G. Harding, as well as the Vanderbilts, the Whitneys and Humphrey Bogart.
+She wouldn’t be the first person with African blood to inhabit the White House.
+The van Salee descendants also included President Warren G. Harding, as well as the Vanderbilts, the Whitneys and Humphrey Bogart.